mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

-# 2. **Create a Network Security Group**
-Create a Security Group
-Next, we will create our security group
-Navigate to network security group and select “create”
-TAGS:
-Go ahead and create this familiar set of tags Validation Screen:
-If we select go to resource, we will be in what appears to be a “Firewall” environment complete with all of the bells and whistles
 # 2. **Create a Virtual Network**
 Let’s create our VNnet next.
 Select from portal dashboard or type it into the search bar.
 <br>